1) CORPORATE INFORMATION

 primary segment and geographic segments as its secondary segment.

-providing banking, finance and insurance services, manufacturing
+Business segments comprise banking, finance and insurance services,

-as energy, resources and utilities,
+entertainment and others such as energy, resources and utilities,

 Hi-tech, life science and healthcare, s-Governance, travel,

 transportation and hospitality, products, etc.

-Revenues and expenses directly attributable to segments are reported
+Revenue and expenses directly attributable to segments are reported

 under each reportable segment.
 Expenses which are not directly